mtslee/mtslee.github.io/README.md

 I am currently a senior at the University of California, Davis with a double major in Applied Statistics and Economics.
 As an avid basketball fan, I have always been fascinated by numbers and statistics.
 This interest led me to pursue my major where I could learn more about how people incorporate data into decision making.
 When I graduate, I will be working as a Consultant for Protiviti in San Francisco.

+# Explore my work!

 [STA 141b Assign 4](141b/assignment4+Matthew+Lee/)
+This was an assignment for my data science course where I used the USDA API key to get the nutritional information for a list of common fruits and vegetables.

 [It's Lit- Young People](https://ehkhong.github.com/io/sta-141b-proj/Calculated2.py.ipynb)